yewshanooi-tech/csv-to-csv/README.md

-# CSV to CSV
+# CSV to XLSX

-This project is a Python Flask-based website where users can upload .csv files from Shopify and map relevant columns to a final.csv file.
+This project is a Python Flask-based website where users can upload .csv files from Shopify and map relevant columns to a .xlsx file.

-## Features
-- Upload .csv files
-- Map columns to a final.csv file

 ## Setup
 1. Create a virtual environment using `python -m venv .venv`.